2025 NBA Finals: Player statistics

+Sponsorship

+This was the final year of a multiyear partnership dating back to 2018 in which the internet television service YouTube TV was the presenting sponsor of the NBA Finals.

 Media coverage

 The Finals was televised in the United States by ABC (including local affiliates KOCO-TV in Oklahoma City and WRTV in Indianapolis) for the 23rd consecutive year.
 Analyst Richard Jefferson joined play-by-play announcer Mike Breen, co-analyst Doris Burke, and sideline reporter Lisa Salters after JJ Redick left to become head coach of the Los Angeles Lakers.
 Breen called his record-extending 20th NBA Finals series on television.
 Salters was absent for Games 2–4 due to her mother's health issues, which was revealed by Breen during Game 2.
 ESPN Radio reporter Jorge Sedano filled in for her for the television coverage, while reporter Vanessa Richardson filled in for Sedano for the radio coverage of Games 2–4 before Salters returned for Game 5.
 The series was broadcast on ESPN Radio with play-by-play announcer Marc Kestecher, analyst P. J. Carlesimo, and Sedano.

+Doris Burke was demoted following the Finals.

 The NBA and ABC faced criticism from viewers and sportswriters over a perceived lack of emphasis on the "pageantry" and magnitude of the NBA Finals in its media coverage.
 This included ABC's coverage not showing player introductions, which had not been done since 2013.
 The national anthem played only in the later matchups, notably when Tony Award winning actress Kristin Chenoweth performed.
 There was also a lack of branding on the court such as the NBA Finals logo or Larry O'Brien Trophy.
 This had not been done since 2014, when the NBA discontinued the decals due to player safety issues.
-This contrasted the NBA Cup in which dedicated court designs were used for each team.
-Sports media website Awful Announcing went as far as to criticize ABC's coverage as "auraless" for these and other reasons.
-In an apparent response to the criticism, ESPN began to display images of the trophy and NBA Finals logo on the court via virtual insertion beginning in Game 2 (which itself faced criticism from viewers for being a low-quality cop-out), and showed player introductions during Game 5.
+This contrasted with the NBA Cup, in which dedicated court designs were used for each team.
+Sports media website Awful Announcing called ABC's coverage "auraless" for these and other reasons.
+In an apparent response to the criticism, ESPN began to display images of the trophy and NBA Finals logo on the court via virtual insertion beginning in Game 2 (which itself was criticized by viewers as a low-quality copout), and showed player introductions during Game 5.
+After the Finals, Doris Burke was demoted to the B team, while Tim Legler was promoted to team with Jefferson and Breen.